AquaJo/RobloxStarter/README.md

 ## Features

--   "Linux first" - stack (rsync used in syncback not ported to windows yet, ...)
+-   "Linux first" - stack (rsync used in syncback & bash usage on plugin build not ported to windows yet, ...)
     -   Windows is kept in mind but isn't tested yet and guaranteed to be limited in functionality
 -   Uses git-lfs by default for future-proofing (install before copy!)
 -   Includes tarmac for the same reason